glacials/splits-io/docs/api.md

 These endpoints return a list of active raceables of their type.
 A raceable is active if it
 1. is in progress, or
 2. has had some activity in the last 30 minutes, or
-3. has at least two entrants.
+3. has at least two entries.
 </details>

 <details>